 Today, she is happily married to her childhood best friend and enjoys homeschooling her daughter.
 She has used her life experiences as a former Ms. Wheelchair California and business leader to help guide others in her community.

 She says, “To me, conscious living is about awareness and intention.
-It’s the awareness that we have tremendous control over our own lives and the understanding that we are intimately connected to the world around us.
-Embracing these truths inspires us to make more intentional decisions when it comes to our personal health and happiness, our relationships and how we treat others, and even the way in which we impact the planet.”
+It’s the awareness that we have tremendous control over our own lives and the understanding that we are intimately connected to the world around us.”

 An avid music lover and of all things creative, you may find Kristina spinning tracks in her hometown as “DJ Hotwheels” or assisting with wellness retreats and other therapeutic programs in addition to her body of work here on NATURALLY ABLE.